| | |

 fresh magnolia wreath with dried oranges

-Hang a Christmas Wreath
+8. Hang a Cottagecore Christmas Wreath

+Another easy way to decorate for Christmas is to hang a wreath on a wall, on the front door, above a fireplace mantel, or on a mirror.
 There are so many different possibilities when it comes to a wreath during the holidays.

 You can see the fresh magnolia wreath with dried oranges I made a couple of years ago for the winter holidays in the picture above.

-How about some rustic jingle bells to get you in the mood?
-Or keep it simple with eucalyptus, olive branch, or boxwood.
 You can even add a pop of color with a wreath full of red berries.

 wooden dough bowl filled with Christmas ornaments and greenery